-Australian Football League, also known as AFL, is a privately owned entity headquartered in Australia.
-Founded in 1896, the organization employs approximately 1290 individuals and reported $776.7M in revenue as of 2025.
-It operates as a tier 1 media tech buyer.
-The company oversees the premier and fully professional competition of Australian rules football, including the AFL Women's and other associated competitions.
-It also publishes the Laws of Australian football, which are utilized, with variations, by other Australian football organizations.
+Australian Football League, also known as AFL, is a privately owned company headquartered in Australia.
+Founded in 1896, it employs approximately 1290 individuals.
+The organization reported $776.7M in revenue as of 2025 and functions as a tier 1 media tech buyer.
+The company operates in spectator sports, specifically managing the fully professional competition of Australian rules football, along with the AFL Women's and other related competitions.
+Additionally, the AFL publishes the Laws of Australian football, which are adopted, with variations, by other Australian football organizations.

 2025 Revenue